sofathitesh/doconce/doc/demos/quickref/quickref.rst

 the beginning of a line and ending with three or more ``=`` signs of the next heading.

+Appendix is supported: just let the heading start with "Appendix: " (this affects only ``latex`` output, where the appendix formatting is used - all other formats just leave the heading as it is written).

 Inline Formatting
 -----------------